Categories

 “Mother, I need the money for myself: I have nothing of my own, and there are so many things I want, I need to have…

 But if, when I get my inheritance, God will bring a situation in my path where I would feel it is my duty towards Him to help someone financially, I will most certainly help.
-That is what God expects from me, and that is what I will do.

 And God paid attention!